Welcome to the VE6KQ Website

 Have been licensed since 1963 and more or less active ever since.
-Interest has varied over the years from weak signal work mainly on 2 meters, early satellite work, keeping vintage equipment on the air and lately digital operations.
+Interest has varied over the years from weak signal work mainly on 2 meters, early satellite work, AM operation, keeping vintage equipment on the air and lately digital operations.

 I collect test equipment and with it have managed to keep the old radio equipment operational.
 This equipment includes the Drake twins, R4B, T4XB with the MS4 speaker, two Yaesu FT-101E's, a Kenwood TS820 that I bought new.
 Other equipment includes an EICO 720 transmitter with 730 plate modulator, Heathkit DX 60B with various VFO's and lots of other miscellaneous items.
 Other older receivers are a Trio/Kewood 9R-59D, two Realistic AX-190's, a Hallicrafters SX 122 and a Hammarlund HQ-145A.
 The SX 122 and the HQ-145A were recently acquired.

 Amateur radio station VE6KQ is located in southeast Calgary Alberta Canada.
 The VE6KQ 444.750 + 5 MHz FM repeater is also located here.
 Leave a 110.9 PL tone enabled on your transmitter although it is normally not required for repeater operation.
 Do not enable your receiver PL (CTCSS).
 The repeater has been in operation for 36 years.
 Additional repeater information is available by clicking on the Past Projects button.